NneomaN/Data-Migration-From-API-to-PostgreSQL/README.md

 # Data-migration-from-api-to-postgresql
-This is an ETL and Orchestration case study using the Spotify API, Apache Airflow, and a PostgreSQL DB hosted on Azure.
+This is an ETL and Orchestration case study which demonstrates making API data calls, data exploration and pipeline orchestration.
+It was implemented using the Spotify API, Apache Airflow, and a PostgreSQL DB hosted on Azure.

-**Prerequisite:**
+**Prerequisites:**
 1. Basic understanding of Python and SQL syntax.
-2. A Spotify Account.
+2. A Spotify account.
 3. A PostgreSQL instance hosted on Azure.
 4. An Airflow environment.

 ![Visual representation of data flow; from API throw Airflow pipeline to PostgreSQL DB](/assets/ETL_Overview.jpg "Process Architecture")

 ### Extract
-- Set up Spotify App
+#### Set up Spotify App
+To access Spotify data, I created a Spotify app:
-  - First, I logged on to the [Spotify developer page](developer.spotify.com) using the credentials associated with my Spotify account.
+- First, I logged on to the [Spotify developer page](developer.spotify.com) using my Spotify account's credentials.
-  - On the dashboard, I created an App following the instructions in the [documentation](developer.spotify.com/documentation/web-api).
+- I followed the [documentation](developer.spotify.com/documentation/web-api) to create an App on the dashboard.
-    During set up, I set the Redirect URI to "http\://localhost:8888/callback/", which is required for return the authorisation code, making sure to select "Web API" and taking note of the app credentials.
+  - During set up, I set the Redirect URI to "http\://localhost:8888/callback/", which is required to return the authorisation code
-- Get Authorisation Code: This step is required because playlist history is protected information.
+  - I made sure to select "Web API" and noted the app credentials.

+#### Get Authorisation Code
+Because playlist history is protected, I needed to obtain an authorization code:
-  - Using the *Authorisation URL* in a web browser and I pass the Client-ID and Redirect URI values as it appears on the APP
+  - Using the *Authorisation URL* in a web browser and I pass the Client-ID and Redirect URI values exactly as it appears on the App.
     ```
-    ---Authorisation URL ------
+    --- Authorisation URL ---

     https://accounts.spotify.com/authorize?
     client_id=<client_id>